Areas of Study: Specialization

 - Energy-Water-Environment Sustainability (interdisciplinary)

-- Societal Risk Management (interdisciplinary)
+- Societal Risk and Hazard Mitigation (interdisciplinary)

 - Sustainable and Resilient Infrastructure Systems (interdisciplinary)

 - Environmental Engineering and Science

 - Geotechnical Engineering

 The secondary fields can be selected from one of the ten disciplines (different from the primary) or a student can select from another group of secondaries listed in this chapter.
 A student can also elect the General Option in lieu of primary and secondary fields.
 This section of the handbook gives, for each discipline, a general description of the area and the curricular requirements for a primary or a secondary in that field.